 Add bacon to anything, and it will fly off the table.
 That’s what a caterer once told me.
 I believe it.
 Certainly applies here.

 Whether you’re planning a cookout this weekend or cooking indoors, grill up a few of these sizzling treats for a quick appetizer or serve as an entree.
 I can’t think of a better way to celebrate the Fourth of July than with a big plate of these spicy, cheesy, smoky, and crispy chicken nuggets.

 Whether you call them Armadillo Eggs with Chicken, Chicken Grenades, Jalapeño Chicken Poppers, or Bacon-Wrapped Chicken Jalapeño Bites, they will make the men in your life go crazy.
 I promise.

 If you don’t like spicy, leave out the jalapeños or skimp a bit.
 I prefer fresh jalapeños over the canned or pickled ones traditionally used with nachos.
 They are milder and prettier, too.

-How to assemble Bacon-Wrapped Jalapeño Chicken Bites
+How to assemble Armadillo Eggs with Chicken and Bacon:

 Recipe slightly adapted from “Warren’s Chicken Bites” published in Home Cooking with Trisha Yearwood.